-There are lots of ways to encourage a love of reading and writing from an early age by taking part in Literacy activities outside.
+There are many ways to encourage a love of reading and writing from an early age by participating in Literacy activities outside.
 We have picked 10 outdoor literacy activities for kids to get you started.

-We all benefit from fresh air and time outdoors not just our kids.
-We know that being outside is good for our mental and physical health but it’s also great for children’s learning.
+We all benefit from fresh air and time outdoors, not just our kids.
+Spending time outdoors is good for our mental and physical health and children’s learning.
 You can learn about the alphabet, writing, phonological awareness, and more with these outdoor literacy activities for kids.

 1. Read outside

-We have written all about den kits and how to make your own den here with a simple step by step guide.
+We have written about den kits and how to make your own den here with a simple step-by-step guide.
 Encourage children to take books outside and read outdoors.

 2. Make letters from nature

-Let’s face it kids love to pick things up!
+Let’s face it: kids love to pick things up!
 They will naturally pick things up they are drawn to.
-For early years harness this and use the items they find like sticks, flower petals, acorns, pine cones, leaves, etc. to make letter shapes.
+For early years, harness this and use the items they find, like sticks, flower petals, acorns, pine cones, leaves, etc., to make letter shapes.
 Not only will they be engaging with nature but learning at the same time.
 Using sand at the beach is another excellent way to practice letter writing.

 Chalk is perfect for practising writing.
-Keep some chalk in a tightly sealed box, collect a variety of sizes and colours ready for outdoor learning.
-It can be used on pavements, walls, fences, and chalkboards, best of all it will wash away with water or in the next rain.
+Keep some chalk in a tightly sealed box, and collect a variety of sizes and colours ready for outdoor learning.
+It can be used on pavements, walls, fences, and chalkboards; best of all, it will wash away with water or in the next rain.

 3. Make nature journals

-Take out notepaper, buy or make your own journal.
+Take out notepaper, buy or make your journal.
 Encourage children to take them out with them on your adventures together.
-Nature journals usually focus on things children have discovered and sketches, but you can include any kind of writing your kids want to include about their outdoor adventures.
+Nature journals usually focus on things children have discovered and sketches, but you can include any writing your kids want to include about their outdoor adventures.